-Some people believe that visitors to other countries should follow their customs and behaviour.
-Cthers disagree and think that the host country should welcome cultural differences.
-Discuss buth these views and give your own opinion.
-Give reasons for your answer and include any relevant examples from your own knowledge or expcricnce.
+Some people believe that visitors to other countries should follow local customs and behavior.
+Others disagree and think that the host country should welcome cultural differences.
+Discuss both these views and give your own opinion.

 The table below shows the numbers of visitors to Ashdown Museum during the year before and the year after it was refurbished.
-The charts show the result of surveys asking visitors who satisfied they were with their visit, during the same two periods.
-Summarise the information by selecting and reporting the main features and make comparison where relevant.
+The charts show the results of surveys asking visitors how satisfied they were with their visit, during the same to periods.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 You should spend about 20 minutes on this task.
 Write at least 150 words.